-After you complete installation of REHV-M, install the vRTSrhevm package available from the Veritas InfoScale products install bundle source nodes where the RHEV-M service is running.
+After you complete installation of REHV-M, install the VRTSrhevm package.
 This package enables a command line interface from RHEV-M to attach Storage Foundation components to individual virtual machines.

 In a highly available cluster or disaster recovery configuration for RHEV-M, ensure that the VRTSrhevm package is installed on the nodes where the RHEV-M service is running.
 This package is required on the RHEV-M node to administer virtual machines.